 Feature description: Blocks a station from placing calls to 700 and 900 numbers.
-Provided using the tariff configuration in PortaBilling.
+Provided via the tariff configuration in PortaBilling or by using the Call Barring feature.

 4. How to ...

 ... configure my Cisco gateway to accept incoming SIP calls and terminate them to a telephony network?